When the theme for this year, “limitlessness,” came to me, I was excited but unsure where to start.

 To feel:

-- confident that I CAN help them
+- Confident that I CAN help them

-- enthralled by the words on each page
+- Enthralled by the words on each page

-- convinced that they’d love to work with me
+- Convinced that they’d love to work with me

 But how do I better improve my brand outlook so that all this can happen with ease?

-I know my brand vibe and want this to be evident in every single messaging asset I create.
 I want you to know that you can vibe with me.
 That I have your best interests at heart.
 That I can help you tell your story, too.

-The thing is, rebranding isn’t just about changing your logo or color palette.
-It’s about making every single part of your business stunningly functional.
+One thing I want you to understand is that rebranding isn’t just about changing your logos or color palette.
+It’s about making every part of your business functional.

 1. Color palette